Eight Strategies for Effective Email

 Email has become an important communication tool, which is why you should know how to use it effectively.

 When you write an email, make sure that you use the "To," "cc," and "bcc" fields correctly.
-Ensure that it includes all the necessary information, so that you avoid the back-and-forth of "email tennis."
-Also, summarize long emails at the beginning, so that your reader can quickly grasp what he or she is about to read.
+Ensure that it includes all the necessary information, to avoid the back-and-forth of "email tennis."
+Also, summarize long emails at the beginning, so that your reader can quickly grasp what he is about to read.
 Last, use the "NTR" acronym, which stands for "No Thanks Required," to reduce unnecessary "thank-you" emails.